 But then again, Sarah Moon’s still work is often very cinematographic, full of ambiance and untold stories.

 © Sarah Moon

-Disclaimer: Aurelie’s Gallery does not represent Sarah Moon, nor claims to do so.
+Disclaimer: Aurelie’s Gallery does not represent Sarah Moon.
 My “Photographers I love” series is purely for inspiration and to encourage discussion.